-Dione Jordan-Hamilton-Assistant Professor of Reading.
-Completed her BS degree in Early Childhood Education from Valdosta State University.
-She earned her M.Ed. and Ed.S degrees from Alabama A&M University in Early Childhood Education as well as her Ph.D. in Reading.
+Dr. Dione Jordan-Hamilton, Assistant Professor of Reading, completed her BS degree in Early Childhood Education from Valdosta State University.
+She earned her M.Ed. and Ed.S. degrees from Alabama A&M University in Early Childhood Education as well as her Ph.D. in Reading.
 Dr. Jordan-Hamilton taught for Huntsville City Schools for twenty years.
 She currently teaches courses in early childhood and elementary education in the undergraduate and graduate level programs.
-Her course emphasis is Reading Education courses.
+Her course emphasis is in Reading Education.

-Johanna Massey - Assistant Professor of Elementary Education, has BS and MA degrees in Elementary Education from the University of Alabama at Birmingham, and PhD in Elementary Education from the University of Alabama.
+Dr. Johanna Massey, Assistant Professor of Elementary Education, has BS and MA degrees in Elementary Education from the University of Alabama at Birmingham, and a PhD in Elementary Education from the University of Alabama.
 Dr. Massey teaches courses in early childhood and elementary education in both undergraduate and graduate programs.
-Her course emphasis are the STEM methods courses.
-The undergraduate pedagogy courses include embedding Alabama Mathematics Science Technology Initiative (AMSTI) in science and mathematics methods courses.
+Her course emphasis are STEM methods courses.
+The undergraduate pedagogy courses include embedding Alabama Math Science Technology Initiative (AMSTI) approaches in science and mathematics methods courses.
 Dr. Massey’s scholarly work includes presentations at state and national conferences and serving as Co-PI for the NASA STEM Educator Professional Development Collaborative project.

 Dr. Takisha Durm, Assistant Professor of Elementary Education, has a diverse background.
 After a brief career in criminal justice, she pursued a career in elementary education.
 In that capacity, she has served as Teacher of the Year, a Jenice Riley Scholarship Recipient, and a leader of various professional development courses.
 She has a BA in Political Science, Master’s Degrees in Elementary Education and Educational Leadership, an Educational Specialist degree in Elementary Education, and a PhD in Elementary Education.
 Over the years, she has presented at various national conferences and has published within peer-reviewed journals.
 Her research interests are centered on using social studies and social justice education to empower marginalized urban and rural youth.
 She spends most of her free time enjoying nature with her family (3 beautiful daughters).

+Dr. Sha Li, Professor of Instructional Technology, graduated from Oklahoma State University in 2001.
 Dr. Sha Li has taught instructional technology courses in the Department of Teacher Education and Leadership since 2001.
-He is professor of educational technology.
-He has also taught other courses like educational assessment, qualitative research, educational research, etc. His research interests are in instructional design with technology, multimedia in education, and distance education.
+He has also taught other courses such as educational assessment, qualitative research, and educational research.
+His research interests are in instructional design with technology, multimedia in education, and distance education.

-Dr. Sha Li often actively participate in the community service, join the local multicultural events by playing Chinese flute, accordion, choir, and performances.
+Dr. Sha Li often actively participates in community service activities, and has participated in many local multicultural events by playing the Chinese flute and accordion and singing in choirs.

-Dr. Adrain Christopher-Allen- I received my Bachelors degree in Science and Human Behavior from University of Tennessee-Martin, and my Masters and Doctorate degrees in Special Education from the University of Memphis.
-I taught Special Education for 4 years in Haywood County Schools.
-I've had the opportunity to work with preschool through post-secondary age students with disabilities and have loved every minute of it.
-I am an Army veteran and the child of two Army veterans.
-I am the mother of 3 children and enjoy traveling and spending time with my family.
+Dr. Adrain Christopher-Allen, Assistant Professor of Special Education, obtained her bachelor’s degree in Science and Human Behavior from the University of Tennessee-Martin, and her master’s and doctorate degrees in Special Education from the University of Memphis.
+She taught Special Education for 4 years in Haywood County Schools and has worked with preschool through post-secondary aged students with disabilities (and has loved every minute of it).
+She is an Army veteran and the child of two Army veterans.
+She is a mother of 3 children and enjoys traveling and spending time with her family.